Generic name: carmustine (kar-MUS-teen)

-Carmustine implant is used together with surgery and radiation therapy to treat malignant glioma and glioblastoma multiforme.
+Carmustine implant is used together with surgery and radiation to treat newly-diagnosed high-grade glioma.
+It is also used together with surgery to treat glioblastoma that has come back (recurrent).
 These are types of brain cancer.

 Carmustine belongs to the group of cancer medicines known as alkylating agents.
 It interferes with the growth of cancer cells, which are eventually destroyed.

-carmustine is to be given only by or under the direct supervision of your doctor.
+Carmustine is to be given only by your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For carmustine, the following should be considered: